wandb/docs/content/guides/integrations/ignite.md

     return train_loader, val_loader
 ```

-Using WandBLogger in ignite is a modular process: First, you create a WandBLogger object.
+Using `WandBLogger` in ignite is a modular process.
+First, you create a WandBLogger object.
 Next, you attach it to a trainer or evaluator to automatically log the metrics.
 This example:

 * Logs training loss, attached to the trainer object.
 * Logs validation loss, attached to the evaluator.